ociswap/radix-event-stream/README.md

 );
 ```

 A nested enum is used here to indicate the event type we wish to set the handler for.
-There are a few logical modules in which events are divided:
+There are a few logical modules in which events are grouped:
 - Metadata
 - ResourceManager
 - Vaults